 "Chuck served our communities in an exemplary manner.
 He is a fine role model for any public servant and Oakland County is a better place because of his efforts," stated Commissioner Mike Bosnic.

-On June 14, 2011, Oakland County Commissioner Janet Jackson presented one proclamation to Southfield School District Superintendant Wanda Cook-Robinson (from left) and Southfield Regional Academic Campus Principal Marty Bulger, and another proclamation to Donovan Colquitt.
+On June 14, 2011, Oakland County Commissioner Janet Jackson presented one proclamation to Southfield School District Superintendent Wanda Cook-Robinson (from left) and Southfield Regional Academic Campus Principal Marty Bulger, and another proclamation to Donovan Colquitt.

 Commissioner Jackson gave a Proclamation of Commendation to Cook-Robinson and Bulger which recognized the Southfield Regional Academic Campus for being selected as the Michigan Alternative Education Organization's ''School of the Year.''